Who and What We're Looking For

 Is It the Right Fit for You?

-Maximum 3 Letters of Recommendation are required coming from faculty, scholars or individuals who can evaluate the applicant’s academic ability and potential for research and teaching.
-When requesting recommendations, candidates are asked to use the appropriate online forms.
-Only 3 electronic recommendation letters are required to complete the application.
+Only 3 Letters of Recommendation are required coming from faculty, scholars or individuals who can evaluate the applicant’s academic ability and potential for research and teaching.

 We do not recommend, nor is it necessary, to contact faculty prior to admission.
 INSEAD faculty receive hundreds of emails from prospective students and regret that they are unable to respond to all.
 Moreover, faculty advisors are chosen by the Academic Director, after admission, during the first year.
 In the second year of the programme, PhD students are able to choose their own advisors.
 However, this is never done at the application stage.
 As such, prospective applicants are encouraged to learn about faculty and their research through area and faculty pages.